Scottish Television: Presentation

 Scottish Television's first on-air symbol featured the Lion Rampant of Scotland.
 Initially a static caption, an animated ident was introduced by 1965 in which the lion would spin inside a box, though this later modified as a simple zoom in following, according to some reports, a complaint from The Lord Lyon King of Arms, the man in charge of protecting Scotland's heraldry.
 The station's first theme was a specially composed piece by Geraldo entitled Scotlandia, which began each day's broadcasting – the theme continued to be heard until August 1985.

 After the start of colour broadcasting, the lion rampant symbol was replaced within a year by a stylised 'STV' logo.
 The solid STV lettering would be met by an outline of the lettering and the background would turn blue once both had met, accompanied by a trumpeted fanfare.
 Throughout the 1970s and up until 1985, this stylised STV was used as either a static caption, or form up from a patterned design that was supposed to represent tartan.
 Accompanying the look was a clock against a blue background with the white STV logo forming a pattern across the screen.

 On 31 August 1985, the station revived the 'Scottish Television' branding and introduced a computer generated thistle ident designed by Peter Goodfellow.
 Occasional special idents were also produced including a modified logo to mark the station's 30th anniversary in 1987, while the main ident was largely replaced in January 1988 in favour of a new set of seasonal and themed idents, but the 1985 clock was kept in use.
-The thistle logo was modified on 2 January 1989 to create a 2D identity which would remain in use until 27 February 2000, under various guises.
-Glasgow-based animation company Liquid Image working with the Scottish Television in-house design department, created the two station's presentation package during the nineties, First appearing on 1 January 1993 and the second on 6 October 1996, respectively.
-Scottish did use the first national ITV ident from 1 September 1989 but used it in conjunction with its own branding but this was dropped by early 1990.
+The thistle logo was modified on 1 January 1989 to create a 2D identity which would remain in use until 27 February 2000, under various guises.
+Glasgow-based animation company Liquid Image, working with the Scottish Television in-house design department, created the station's presentation packages in the 90s, first appearing on 1 January 1993 and 6 October 1996 respectively.
+Scottish did use the first national ITV ident from 1 September 1989, but used it in conjunction with its own branding: however, this was dropped by early 1990.